-The North Hertfordshire Local Plan contains several policies to secure sustainable forms of development - in particular policy D1 (sustainable design).
-Policy G3 in the Neighbourhood Plan supplements this, to ensure that specific support is given to proposals that aim to be highly energy efficient, will provide a comfortable living environment as temperatures rise and/or which minimise the environmental impact of their construction.
+5.17 The new North Hertfordshire Local Plan proposes several policies to secure sustainable forms of development - in particular policy D1 (sustainable design).
+Policy G4 in the Neighbourhood Plan supplements this, to ensure that specific support is given to proposals that aim to be highly energy efficient, will provide a comfortable living environment as temperatures rise and/or which minimise the environmental impact of their construction.

-Minimum standards for the energy performance of buildings and other aspects of their construction are set through building regulations.
+5.18 Minimum standards for the energy performance of buildings and other aspects of their construction are set through building regulations.
 These have become more stringent over time and are likely to tighten further in the future.
 Developments can exceed these minimum standards, and proposals within the Neighbourhood Plan area are encouraged to do so.
-This is particularly important given the amount of new development proposed through the Local Plan, the environmental impact of which should be as limited as possible.
+This is particularly important given the amount of new development proposed through the new North Hertfordshire Local Plan, the environmental impact of which should be as limited as possible.

-This policy offers support to building designs and features that can help to achieve or exceed national standards.
+5.19 This policy offers support to building designs and features that can help to achieve or exceed national standards.
 In doing so, proposals should be informed by other policies in the development plan, in particular those relating to other aspects of design, the treatment of historic buildings and Baldock's conservation area.

-Various types of microgeneration equipment to produce small-scale renewable energy can be 'permitted development', meaning there is no need to apply for planning permission before they are installed.
+5.20 Various types of microgeneration equipment to produce small-scale renewable energy can be 'permitted development', meaning there is no need to apply for planning permission before they are installed.
 However, important exemptions and conditions apply.
-For solar panels, listed buildings and their grounds are exempt; and there is a requirement that such equipment should, so far as practicable, be sited to minimise its effect on the external appearance of the building involved8.
-Where permission is needed - including as part of proposals for new development - policy G3 ensures that similar considerations apply, so that the visual impact of solar panels is taken fully into account and minimised as much as possible.
+For solar panels, proposals involving listed buildings and their grounds require permission; and where permitted development rights apply there is a requirement that such equipment should, so far as practicable, be sited to minimise its effect on the external appearance of the building involved.
+Where permission is needed - including as part of proposals for new development - policy G4 ensures that similar considerations apply, so that the visual impact of solar panels is taken fully into account and minimised as much as possible.
 This can be done in various ways, such as by using solar tiles or ensuring that the colour of panels complements that of the surrounding roof.

-Because the planning legislation covering the installation of microgeneration equipment is complex, it is important to get advice from North Hertfordshire District Council before any work is carried out.
+5.21 Because the planning legislation covering the installation of microgeneration equipment is complex, it is important to get advice from North Hertfordshire District Council before any work is carried out.